Gluten Free For Good

 3. Fiber

-Although not a food per se, fiber is so important for blood sugar balance, weight loss and overall health.
+Although not a food per se, fiber is so important for blood sugar balance, weight loss, and overall health.
 I’m a huge fan and eat way more than the recommended amount.
 For a detailed post I did on fiber several years ago, check here.
 You’ll find all the information you need to boost your fiber intake.
 Make sure you do it slowly and drink lots of water.

 4. Avocados

 Avocados are high in fat, but it’s a healthy fat and worth adding to your arsenal of super foods.
 Plus, if you add avocado to a big green salad or a fresh salsa mix, you greatly increase the absorption of the other nutrients.
 Carotenoids (in tomatoes, peppers, carrots, greens, etc.) are fat-soluble nutrients that need to tag along with high-grade fat to be adequately absorbed and assimilated.
-Avocados are also a low-carb, high-fiber food source, which is great for balancing blood sugar and hormones (SO important).
+Avocados are also a low-carb, high-fiber food source, which is great for balancing blood sugar and hormones (once again, so important).

 5. Coconut